CHOAM

 • A Rxn is somewhat similar to a memory transaction, but there are important differences:

-• A Rxn is lock-free by construction (unless it's infinitely recursive, or an unsafe method was used to create it); STM transactions are not necessarily lock-free (e.g., STM "retry").
+• A Rxn is lock-free by construction (but see below); STM transactions are not (necessarily) lock-free (e.g., STM "retry").

 • The implementation (the Rxn interpreter) is also lock-free; STM implementations are usually not (although there are exceptions).

-• STM transactions usually have a way of raising/handling errors (e.g., MonadError); Rxn has no such feature (of course return values can encode errors with Option, Either, or similar).
+• STM transactions usually have a way of raising/handling errors (e.g., MonadError); Rxn has no such feature (but of course return values can encode errors with Option, Either, or similar).

 • Similarities between Rxns and STM transactions include the following: